 From the Brown Family House of Learning and our two branch locations, Law and Williams Lake, TRU Library is committed to supporting the teaching and research needs of students, faculty, and staff.

-Beginning September 7th, House of Learning study spaces will be open on floors 1, 2 and 4 from 7:30am - midnight.
-In-person library services, including research help, access to the book collection, access to reserve materials, laptop and equipment pick-up and drop-off will be available during these hours.
+In-person library services, including research help, access to the book collections, access to reserve materials, laptop and equipment pick-up and drop-off will be available during these hours at our three locations.
 Our online resources are available 24/7.

-In-Person services: research help, access to the book collection, and access to Reserve materials (3rd floor), laptop and A/V equipment pick-up and drop-off (1st floor): hours
+In-Person services: research help, access to the book collections, and access to Reserve materials , laptop and A/V equipment pick-up and drop-off : hours

 TRU Library offers touchless borrowing services.
 In the Library’s Discover search tool the “Request this Item” appears in each print item record.